-Methods of notification: a combination of any or all of the following
+Methods of notification: a combination of any or all of the following:

-- 1. An individual letter (see Appendix A) - Letter should detail: - planned departure date - introduce a new physician who is taking over the practice, whether or not there are partners or associates in the practice who are accepting new patients, or whether there are other physicians in the community who are accepting new patients - how patients can access copies of their medical records. - To reduce costs, consider hand delivering the letter to patients in-office and/or mailing a single letter to all family members. - 2.
-A printed notice placed in the physician's waiting area (see Appendix B) - 3.
-A departure notice placed in a local community newspaper (see Appendix B) - 4.
+- 1. An individual letter.
+See the patient notification letter template. - o Letter should detail: - planned departure date - introduce a new physician who is taking over the practice, whether or not there are partners or associates in the practice who are accepting new patients, or whether there are other physicians in the community who are accepting new patients - how patients can access copies of their medical records. - To reduce costs, consider hand delivering the letter to patients in-office and/or mailing a single letter to all family members. - 2.
+A printed notice placed in the physician's waiting area.
+See the departure notice template. - 3.
+A departure notice placed in a local community newspaper.
+See the departure notice template. - 4.
 A notice on the practice's website - 5.
 A one-way email to patients, if EMR-based - Physicians should discuss their departure date with as many patients as possible in person; office staff should also be prepared to inform patients, discuss options for finding a new physician, and how to access copies of medical records. - Physicians should keep a log, including the method and date of patient notification.
 Save a copy of the letter, copies of public notifications, returned envelopes and receipts in order to verify your notice in any case of discrepancy or challenge.

-Which patients to notify: active patients, or patients who have physically visited the practice in the past 2 to 7 years (at your own discretion)
+Which patients to notify active patients, or patients who have physically visited the practice in the past 2 to 7 years (at your own discretion)

-- To determine your list of active patients, undertake a Patient Panel Assessment - Patients should be assisted in their search for a new physician.
+- To determine your list of active patients, see the Patient Panel Assessment resources for EMR-based offices - Patients should be assisted in their search for a new physician.
 Family practitioners may provide a list of physicians in their geographic area who are accepting new patients.
-If a new physician is taking over the practice, the provision of some introductory information would reassure patients.

-- After you have left your practice:

-- Solo Practitioner:

-- Consider keeping you phone line open for three months with a message (see Appendix C) that: i) notifies the patient that your practice has closed; ii) provides information for finding a new physician; iii) relays how to access copies of medical records.

-- Group Practitioner:

-- Consider changing the group practice's voicemail with a message directing your former patients to a message detailing your practice closure (see Appendix C)
+If a new physician is taking over the practice, the provision of some introductory information would reassure patients. - After you have left your practice: - Solo Practitioner: - Consider keeping you phone line open for three months with a message that: i) notifies the patient that your practice has closed; ii) provides information for finding a new physician; iii) relays how to access copies of medical records. - Group Practitioner: - Consider changing the group practice's voicemail with a message directing your former patients to a message detailing your practice closure - See the voice mail template.